Be Whale Wise!

 The vessel in the above photo is in violation of the Be Whale Wise Guidelines.
 Not giving whales enough space can disrupt important foraging and socialization behaviours that are critical to their survival.

 If cetaceans approach your vessel to bowride, hold course and reduce speed gradually.
 If your vessel is not in compliance with approach regulations, place engine in neutral and allow animals to pass.

 When safety considerations allow, mariners can reduce their chance of striking or disturbing whales in the following ways:

 1. Keep your distance.
-Stay at least 200 metres away when possible; greater distances are more beneficial.
+Stay at least 400m away from killer whales (all populations) in southern resident killer whale critical habitat and 200 metres away from all other cetaceans; greater distances are more beneficial.

 2. Reduce your speed.
 Slowing below your vessel’s cavitation inception reduces underwater noise that may affect whale foraging and communication.
 The chance of a ship striking and killing or seriously injuring a whale is greatly reduced when a ship travels at 10 knots or less.